termux/termux-tasker/README.md

 ### Debugging

-You can help debug problems like how arguments are being parsed by the plugin or if the plugin is even firing etc by setting appropriate `logcat` `Log Level` in options menu (3 dots) in the plugin configuration screen or in Termux app settings -> `Termux:Tasker` -> `Debugging` -> `Log Level`.
+You can help debug problems like how arguments are being parsed by the plugin or if the plugin is even firing etc by setting appropriate `logcat` `Log Level` in options menu (3 dots) in the plugin configuration screen or in `Termux` app settings -> `Termux:Tasker` -> `Debugging` -> `Log Level` (Requires `Termux` app version `>= 0.113`).
 Note that whatever log level is set will affect the entire plugin app and all plugin actions and not just for the action whose configuration you used to set it.
-The setting only exists inside the configuration activity of actions because creating a separate launcher activity that would be shown in the list of apps in the launcher just for this setting doesn't seem worth it. `Log Level` defaults to`Normal` and log level `Debug` currently logs additional information.
+The setting only exists inside the configuration activity of actions because creating a separate launcher activity that would be shown in the list of apps in the launcher just for this setting doesn't seem worth it.
+The `Log Level` defaults to `Normal` and log level `Verbose` currently logs additional information.
 Its best to revert log level to `Normal` after you have finished debugging since private data may otherwise be passed to `logcat` during normal operation and moreover, additional logging increases execution time.

-For information on how to view the `logcat` logs, check official android guide [here](https://developer.android.com/studio/command-line/logcat).
+The plugin **does not execute the commands itself** but sends an execution intent to `Termux` app, which has its own log level which can be set in `Termux` app settings -> `Termux` -> `Debugging` -> `Log Level`.
+So you must set log level for both `Termux` and `Termux:Tasker` app settings to get all the info.

+Once log levels have been set, you can run the `logcat` command in `Termux` app terminal to view the logs in realtime (`Ctrl+c` to stop) or use `logcat -d > logcat.txt` to take a dump of the log.
+You can also view the logs from a PC over `ADB`.
+For more information, check official android `logcat` guide [here](https://developer.android.com/studio/command-line/logcat).

 ##### Log Levels

-- `Off` - Log nothing
+- `Off` - Log nothing.
-- `Normal` - Start logging error, warn and info messages and stacktraces
+- `Normal` - Start logging error, warn and info messages and stacktraces.
-- `Debug` - Start logging debug messages
+- `Debug` - Start logging debug messages.
-- `Verbose` - Start logging verbose messages
+- `Verbose` - Start logging verbose messages.
 ##